 One of the great joys of what we do is to introduce our clients and readers to amazing lifestyle brands.
-In this edition, we have the extra joy of featuring some of our favorite brands that happen to be founded by Black business owners.
+In this edition, we have the extra joy of featuring some of our favorite brands that are founded by Black business owners.
 In support of the BIPOC movement, and to bring attention to these amazing stylemakers, we encourage you to use your purchasing power in support of this great group of entrepreneurs.

 Klur focuses on creating products that highlight their values as a company: clean, ethical, and inclusive beauty through skin wellness.
 With experience as an esthetician and formulator, founder Lesley Thornton made it her priority to contribute to both minimalistic regimens and a minimalistic lifestyle while still delivering long-term results for all customers.